General contributions information

 23 Pine Walk

 Postal contributions must be accompanied by an s.a.e.
 The writer’s name must appear on each page.
+Postal submissions post-marked on the closing day of the submission period will be considered.

 Poems published in the magazine may also be published on this website and as a PDF version for Exact Editions.
 Poems remain the copyright of their author.
 Contributors receive a copy of the issue in which they appear and and can purchase further copies at a discount.
 They may also be invited to read at the issue’s launch reading.